 Shipping lines

 Shipping lines are the owners and operators of the various types of vessels in their fleets.
 Their primary role is to provide the physical resources necessary to transport cargo safely and efficiently by waterways.
-It's very possible that you're already dealing with them in your daily communication and have already received several emails with outstanding PDF documents, such as certificate of origin (COO), waybills and others.
+You may be already dealing with them in your daily communication and have already received several emails with outstanding PDF scanned documents, such as certificates of origin (COO), waybills, and others.

 Ship agents